 - There have been reported muggings on Table Mountain but when we came it was positively crowded, so I wouldn’t be scared of going solo.
 That is if the weather is nice and there are other people around.
 In general, it is, of course, more fun to go in a little group.
 Make sure the slowest person sets the pace!

 - Take enough water.
 I took a 0,75-litre bottle which was empty before I made it to the summit.

 - There is no shade at all.
 Make sure to wear sunscreen and bring a hat.
-Get there early – we started at 8.30am, definitely too late on a beautiful sunny day.
+Best time to hike Table Mountain is early – we started at 8.30am, definitely too late on a beautiful sunny day.
 Do take a jersey as it can get chilly on top.

-- While my nephew hikes up Table Mountain barefoot, I recommend good trainers.
+- While my nephew hikes up Cape Town Table Mountain barefoot, I recommend good trainers.
 You don’t need hiking boots, but you want to wear something you are surefooted in.

 - For those who aren’t too keen on cableways, yours truly included, note that the inside rotates so everyone can enjoy the view.
 Take a friend to hold on to if needed.

 - Take a camera or cell phone – while it isn’t the most scenic route there are some beautiful views over Devil’s Peak, Signal Hill, and Lion’s Head, and you will need to take at least one selfie once you’ve made it to the top.

 - Guidebooks will tell you the hike takes 3-4 hours.
 I managed it in just over two hours while it took my cousin and niece an hour.
 I also met a lady in her 60s who does the hike every day and manages in thirty minutes.
 Now that is impressive!